 The Transportation Security Administration’s role is to strengthen the security of the nation’s transportation systems and ensure the freedom of movement for people and commerce.
 TSA secures the nation’s airports and screens all commercial airline passengers and baggage.

-Port Columbus partners with the TSA to ensure that we get our passengers from where they’ve been to where they’re going, predictably, on time, and with confidence.
+John Glenn International partners with the TSA to ensure that we get our passengers from where they’ve been to where they’re going, predictably, on time, and with confidence.
 When making travel plans, the following tips will help expedite the security screening process:

 • Arrive at the airport approximately 1.5 hours before your scheduled flight time.
 During peak travel times, including holidays, allow 2 hours.

 • A government-issued photo ID (federal, state or local) will be required at airline curbside or ticket counter check-in locations.
 Additionally, upon entering the security checkpoint lanes, the TSA officer will check your ID and boarding pass.

 • Ticketed passengers only are permitted beyond the security checkpoints.
 However, arrangements can be made with airlines for non-travelers accompanying children, the elderly and others needing special assistance to an airline gate.